cjac/cmusphinx/cmudict/00README_FIRST.txt

-CMUdict (the Carnegie Mellon Pronouncing Dictionary) is a free pronouncing dictionary of English, suitable for uses in speech technology maintained by the Speech Group at Carnegie Mellon University.
+CMUdict (the Carnegie Mellon Pronouncing Dictionary) is a free pronouncing dictionary of English, suitable for uses in speech technology and is maintained by the Speech Group in the School of Computer Science at Carnegie Mellon University.

-The Carnegie Mellon Speech Group does not guarantee the accuracy of this dictionary, nor its suitablity for any specific purpose.
+The Carnegie Mellon Speech Group does not guarantee the accuracy of this dictionary, nor its suitability for any specific purpose.
 In fact, we expect a number of errors, omissions and inconsistencies to remain in the dictionary.
-We intend to continually update the dictionary as we make progress in correcting them.
-From time to time a new version will be released.
+We intend to continually update the dictionary by correction existing entries and by adding new ones.
+From time to time a new major version will be released.

 We welcome input from users: Please send email to Alex Rudnicky (air+cmudict@cs.cmu.edu).